 In this zone, solitude is a desired condition in off-trail areas, but the zone allows for frequent encounters along trails during busy visitor periods.
-The Upper and Lower Sand Creek lakes areas are of particular concern; use is increasing so that it's difficult at times to find solitude and good camping locations.
+The Upper and Lower Sand Creek Lakes areas are of particular concern; use is increasing so that it's difficult at times to find solitude and good camping locations.
 Possible indicator: proportion of visitors who saw or heard too many other visitors in off-trail areas (exit survey).
-Possible management actions to address this concern: tighter restrictions on camping around lakes, create designated campsites, require visitor permits, work cooperatively with the USFS regarding capacity and management in large areas with a common boundary.
+Possible management actions to address this concern: tighter restrictions on camping around lakes, create designated campsites, require visitor permits, work cooperatively with the USFS regarding capacity and management of the upper Music Pass parking lot (east side of the Crestone divide).

-NATURAL/WILD ZONE
+NATURAL / WILD ZONE